AnneKGoodfriend/menuGenerator/ReadMe.md

 There is a guest coming to the party who is vegetarian and you want to sort out only the food that they can eat, i.e. the food that is not meat.

-Let's use a built-in method to iterate through our array and filter out the results that aren't the type 'meat'.
+Let's use a built-in method to iterate through our array and filter out the results that aren't the type 'meat' into a new array.

 But first, let's take a moment the remember how we would do this using a standard `for loop`.
 It would look something like this: